-You’ve already got a recording from my location – can I still contribute?
+Q. You’ve already got a recording from my location – can I still contribute?

-Of course!
+A. Of course!
 The more comprehensive a sound map of an area, the better!
 And places change over time, so sounds recorded in the exact same place at different times are very valuable too.

-No – only that the reimagined/remixed version must be composed from or contain the original sound sample in some form.
+A. Only that the reimagined/remixed version must be composed from or contain the original sound sample in some form.
 Some sounds are made entirely from the original sample with no external sounds, just manipulation and/or layering of the original – others are musical/tonal compositions that merely contain the original sound in some form.
 Musical, experimental, subtle or abstract – it’s your reimagining of the sound that’s important.
 There’s a good summary of some of the many creative approaches other artists have taken to reimagining sounds here.

-I don’t have expensive microphones and recording equipment!
+Q. I don’t have expensive microphones and recording equipment!
 Can I still take part?

 Photographers often say that the best camera is the one you have on you at the time – it’s the same for field recording.
 Better to get the sound in any form than not at all!

-Is there a deadline?
+Q. Is there a deadline?

-How long does my recording or piece have to be?
+Q. How long does my recording or piece have to be?